Support

 Asset Tracking

-The Notecard contains in its package nearly everything you need to build a cellular-powered asset tracker.
-This guide provides instructions for configuring your Notecard as a standalone asset tracker as well as an MCU host-controlled tracker.
+The Blues Starter Kit contains everything you need to build a cellular-powered asset tracker.
+This guide provides instructions for configuring your Notecard as a standalone asset tracker as well as a host-controlled tracker.

 What You Need to Get Started